 Well, here’s your fruit!
-A luscious Fruit Sourdough pan bread.
-This one comes from Michael James’ The Tivoli Road Baker.
-Generous handfuls of fruit (raisins, currants, figs, dates, and dried apricots) soaked in a little booze and spice, mixed into a sourdough made of 33% whole grain flour (red fife, rye and spelt) and proofed in a bread pan for a lofty loaf that can fit neatly into the toaster.
+My attempt at Panettone, the closest I can make in a wood-fired oven.
+This formula comes from Michael James’ The Tivoli Road Baker.
+Generous handfuls of fruit (raisins, currants, figs, dates, and dried apricots) soaked in a bit of booze and spice, mixed into a sourdough made of 33% whole grain flour (red fife, rye, and spelt) and proofed in a bread pan for a lofty loaf that can fit neatly into the toaster.

 Beautiful toasted with butter and a cup of tea or morning coffee.
-Infused with warmth and love.
+It is infused with warmth and love.
 What else is there?